iliebabcenco/grow-up/README.md

 ## Description

-This web application is destinated for microfinance organizations which meaning is to manage loans and news from a webpage.
+This web application is destined for microfinance organizations, meaning to manage loans and news from a web page.

 I implemented next features in this project:
 1. Full navigation part which contains next pages: About company, how to obtain a loan, how to refund, q&a, news, contacts sections;